robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

-#### Introduction <!-- {docsify-ignore} -->- The following steps create the development environment on your workstation for developing an MERN stack (MYSql, Express, React and Node) application.
+#### Introduction <!-- {docsify-ignore} -->
+- The following steps create the development environment on your workstation for developing an MERN stack (MySql, Express, React and Node) application.

 - You will access a repository on github and modify it, run it and push changes back to github.
 We will be using an empty 'Windows Pro N' VM in these instructions.
 You should be able to use any Windows 10 or above workstation.
 Just follow the steps.
 The total disk space required is 7 GB.